jonathancrozier/moq-to-nsubstitute-migrator/README.md

 ./Migrate-MoqToNSubstitute.ps1 C:/<path_to_your_tests_project>
 ```

+> ⚠️ **Warning**
+> Please back up your files before running the script and ideally, make sure your project is using source control so that you can revert the changes if required.
+The script will overwrite your files - there is no undo button!

 The script can also be executed without specifying a directory path, in which case it will perform replacements in the current script directory.

 ```powershell